oauth-wg/oauth-v2-1/draft-ietf-oauth-v2-1.md

 "code_verifier":
 :    REQUIRED, if the `code_challenge` parameter was included in the authorization
      request.
 MUST NOT be used otherwise.
 The original code verifier string.

+"client_id":
+:    REQUIRED, if the client is not authenticating with the authorization server
+     as described in {{token-endpoint-client-authentication}}.

 The authorization server MUST return an access token only once for a given authorization code.